jrbl/python-wtf/README.md

 one would otherwise be using print statetments, one can instead use wtf statements.

-Simply calling wft() defaults to printing the name of the current function and wtf line number and the function names and line numbers of the previous four stack frames.
+Simply calling wtf() defaults to printing the name of the current function and wtf line number and the function names and line numbers of the previous four stack frames.